e5pe0n/e5pe0n.github.io/docs/_posts/Software_Development/2023-02-15-Software_Development_Philosophy.md

   - before you approach anyone to tell them why something can't be done, is late, or is broken, stop and **listen to yourself.**
 - don't leave "broken windows" (bad designs, wrong decisions, or poor code) unrepaired.
   - decadence is contagious
+    - e.g. complexity of the system increase incrementally
   - list up problems on the board every team member can see naturally
 - keep documents up to date